renegatemaster/air-quality-bot/README.md

 # Air quality bot

+## Stack
+- Kotlin
+- Docker
+- Selenium

 ## About

 This is my first project in Kotlin.<br>
-It's a bot for Telegram that gets a location and sends a picture<br>
-with the air quality in that area.
-It is not a commercial project<br>
+It's a bot for Telegram that gets a location and sends a picture with the air quality in that area.<br>
-and is made just for practice.<br>
+It is not a commercial project and is made just for practice.<br>
 Inspired by the beautiful city of Almaty, Kazakhstan.

 ## Deploy